 Your list doesn't need to be huge, but it needs to be the right people. (tweet it!)
 You can have a massively large list, but if it’s a list filled with people who would never need your product or service, then it won’t be that useful to your business.

 Protip: The people who become your subscribers should be treated well.
 There should be something in it for them beyond just what they can get on your blog.
-For example, my VIP Subscribers get occasional special notes from me and valuable content that doesn’t go on the public site.
-They will also have the ability to reserve space in my classes and courses before they are open to the public.
-(If you are not yet on the list, be sure to sign up at the end of this article.
-You'll get free books!)
+For example, my subscribers get occasional special notes from me and valuable content that doesn’t go on the public site.
+They also have the ability to reserve space in my classes and courses before they are open to the public.

 5. Build a Pain Reliever for the Pain Points of Your Audience

 Pain points of your audience are the things in their lives that are killing them, frustrating them, keeping them from having the business or life of their dreams.

 And here’s the thing about pain.
 People don’t like it.
 They will pay to get rid of it.
 They will pay you to get rid of it, if your products or services will ease their pain.

 Want to build customer loyalty?
 Ease their daily pain.
 You'll have customers for life. (tweet it!)

 But how do you know what their pain points are?
 Ask them.
 (I know.
 Brilliant, right?)